devAlphaSystem/Alpha-System-Skopos/README.md

     # The port the dashboard application will run on
     PORT=3000

+    # The environment the application is running in
+    NODE_ENV="development"

+    # The log level for the application
+    LOG_LEVEL="info"

     # The internal URL to your PocketBase instance (accessible from the dashboard server)
     POCKETBASE_URL="http://127.0.0.1:8090"